SF-4280

 2026-03-10

-Regulates the use of artificial intelligence in psychotherapy services in Minnesota.
+Regulates the use of artificial intelligence in psychotherapy and therapy services in Minnesota.
 Prohibits any individual, corporation, or entity from offering therapy or psychotherapy services to the public unless conducted by a licensed professional.
 Prohibits licensed professionals from using AI systems to make independent therapeutic decisions, directly interact with clients in therapeutic communication, or generate treatment plans without professional review and approval.
-Permits AI use for administrative or supplementary support tasks provided the licensed professional maintains full responsibility.
+Permits AI for administrative and supplementary support only if the licensed professional maintains full responsibility.
 Enforced by health-related licensing boards with civil penalties up to $10,000 per violation.
 Exempts religious counseling, peer support, and self-help materials.

 Summary

-Regulates the use of artificial intelligence in psychotherapy services in Minnesota.
+Regulates the use of artificial intelligence in psychotherapy and therapy services in Minnesota.
 Prohibits any individual, corporation, or entity from offering therapy or psychotherapy services to the public unless conducted by a licensed professional.
 Prohibits licensed professionals from using AI systems to make independent therapeutic decisions, directly interact with clients in therapeutic communication, or generate treatment plans without professional review and approval.
-Permits AI use for administrative or supplementary support tasks provided the licensed professional maintains full responsibility.
+Permits AI for administrative and supplementary support only if the licensed professional maintains full responsibility.
 Enforced by health-related licensing boards with civil penalties up to $10,000 per violation.
 Exempts religious counseling, peer support, and self-help materials.

 Enforcement & Penalties